 A blog is a brand asset.
 Don’t do anything from an SEO perspective that you wouldn’t feel comfortable doing on your corporate site, especially if your blog is integrated into your corporate site.
 A blog isn’t a license to get flippant; your corporate reputation is too important.
 Don’t say things in a blog that you wouldn’t say to a client or prospect.

 The most recent issue of BtoB Magazine has a good article on B2B Blogging that should remain accessible for a while.
-And if you want to read more about thought leadership, Britton Manasco has a great white paper (registration required) on the value of and trend toward thought leadership in the B2B realm.
+And if you want to read more about thought leadership, Britton Manasco has a great white paper (link has expired) on the value of and trend toward thought leadership in the B2B realm.